 4. String the lights

 Before stringing lights on a tree, check that they’re in working order.
-Then, start from the bottom of the tree and circle your way upwards, weaving in and out of the branches.
-Balsam Hill offers pre-lit Christmas trees to make decorating easier and quicker.
-Some of these come equipped with our exclusive Easy Plug® technology, which features pre-made light connections inside the trunk.
-Simply stack the tree sections and plug it into a wall socket to light it up.
+Begin at the bottom of the tree and circle your way upwards, weaving in and out of the branches.

 5. Divide the tree into sections